top of page

 • Learned Resignation: If experiences repeatedly reinforced that your needs won’t be met, a voluntary surrender may develop as a way to conserve energy in what seems like a hopeless situation.

-Recognizing these signs within yourself or others is a first step toward understanding how past trauma might be influencing present behaviours.
 Each response is a reflection of an underlying need for safety and self-protection, even if the circumstances that originally triggered them no longer exist.

 Understanding trauma responses, what they are, why they occur, and what they look like, can be a powerful tool on the path to healing.
 By recognizing these patterns, you gain insight into your behaviour and emotional reactions, which is an essential step in reclaiming your sense of well-being.
-There’s always more to explore, such as how specific life events might shape these responses further or real-life stories that shed light on the resilience behind them.

 Disclaimer